sig-gis/SEPAL-CEO/docs_OpenMRV/AreaUncertaintyEstimation.rst

 2.1 Pre-requisites
 ===================
 * A SEPAL account.
-Please see the tutorial on OpenMRV named "An introduction to SEPAL" under the SEPAL tool materials.
+Please see the tutorial here on OpenMRV under tool "SEPAL" for an introduction to SEPAL.
 * A previously generated map.
+Please see the tutorials here on OpenMRV under process "Classification" and tools "SEPAL" and "GEE".
-Please see the tutorial on OpenMRV named "Creating a classification using machine learning algorithms in SEPAL" under Classification.
+* A classification scheme.
+Please see the tutorial here on OpenMRV under process "Training data collection" and tool "SEPAL".
-* A sampling design created in SEPAL.
-Please see the tutorial on OpenMRV named "Sample design and stratification" under Sampling design.
+* A sampling design and corresponding Collect Earth Online (CEO) project.
+Please see the tutorial here on OpenMRV under process "Sampling design" and tool "SEPAL".
+You can find more information about CEO, sampling design, sample selection and other tools under processes "Sampling design" and "Sample data collection" and tools "SEPAL", "QGIS", "AREA2", "GEE", "CEO", and "CE".
 * Completed verification data or reference data.
-Please see the tutorial on OpenMRV named "Data collection with data quality management approaches" under Sampling data accuracy.
+Please see the tutorial here on OpenMRV under process "Sample data collection" and tool "SEPAL".
+More information can be found under tools "CEO", "CE", "GEE", and "AREA2"

 3. Tutorial: Area and uncertainty estimation
 ---------------------------------------------